 Walking, cycling or running are all relaxing ways to clear your mind and are a great way to get some time to yourself if you have a busy lifestyle.
 Finding time in your day to get to the gym can be difficult at times and we’re all guilty of the occasional excuse to avoid going.
 Making exercise part of your daily commute means it’s unavoidable and often bite-sized, so doesn’t feel overwhelming like committing to a fitness programme can!

-Interestingly, employees that travel to work on foot or by bike usually report feeling more calm, relaxed, enthusiastic and satisfied with their commute, as well as being more productive on the job.
+Interestingly, employees who travel to work on foot or by bike usually report feeling more calm, relaxed, enthusiastic and satisfied with their commute, as well as being more productive on the job.

 The following is the average cost of commuting over a 12-month period: